RunestoneInteractive/thinkcspy/_sources/Strings/Exercises.rst

               class myTests(TestCaseGui):

                   def testOne(self):
-                      self.assertEqual(mirror("good"),"gooddoog","Your function failed on input of 'happy'") self.assertEqual(mirror("Python"),"nohtyPPython","Your function failed on input of 'Python'") self.assertEqual(mirror(""),"","Your function failed on input of ''") self.assertEqual(mirror("a"),"aa","Your function failed on input of 'a'")
+                      self.assertEqual(mirror("good"),"gooddoog","Your function failed on input of 'good'") self.assertEqual(mirror("Python"),"nohtyPPython","Your function failed on input of 'Python'") self.assertEqual(mirror(""),"","Your function failed on input of ''") self.assertEqual(mirror("a"),"aa","Your function failed on input of 'a'")